 Private Finance Houses

 Private Finance Houses are an alternative way to get a business loan.
 They tend to be managed by experienced and expert commercial lenders, with the focus on a personalized service.

 They normally take the time to understand your business and circumstances before offering tailored solutions.
-It can be a good source of restaurant loans if you can’t get funding from a bank.
+It can be a good source of restaurant loans if you can’t get financing from a bank.

 - For businesses that don’t fit into a bank’s criteria but still have a viable lending proposition, these providers are effective.